Seeding Your Database with Data

 atlas migrate hash

-This command will recalculate the checksums for the migration directory in atlas.sum
+This command will recalculate the checksums for the migration directory in atlas.sum.

-and Atlas will automatically apply the INSERT
+Finally, run atlas migrate apply and Atlas will automatically apply the INSERT statements to your database.

 Template Directories